UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Risk management of all categories of risk, including health and safety, contractual, reputational, and others.

-- The UCI Participants in all types of Student International Activities including Student International Activities:
+- The UCI Participants in all types of Student International Activities including Participants in Student International Activities:

 - Offered by UCI, including those conducted for a group and those available to individual Students.
 All UCI courses, including independent study, are included in this category;